judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-20-porto-seguro-brazil-travel-guide.markdown

 There are other watercraft activities like the banana ride and parasailing, which I also did.
 All of this is easily accessible from any beach in Porto Seguro and is quite affordable, so **I highly recommend that you do it too**!

-{% cloudinary /assets/images/2017/04/Porto-Seguro-Bahia-Brazil-Historic-Center-Clouds.jpg alt="Porto Seguro, Bahia, Brazil, Historic Center Clouds" description="Porto Seguro, Bahia, Brazil, Historic Center Clouds.
+{% cloudinary default /assets/images/2017/04/Porto-Seguro-Bahia-Brazil-Historic-Center-Clouds.jpg alt="Porto Seguro, Bahia, Brazil, Historic Center Clouds" description="Porto Seguro, Bahia, Brazil, Historic Center Clouds.
 Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 ## Where to get more information about Porto Seguro